mhuss03/StudyApp/README.md

 - **Task Tracker:** Keep track of your tasks with a simple and intuitive task tracker.
 - **Note-Taking System:** Jot down important notes and organize them effectively.
-- **Timer:** Use the built-in timer to manage your study sessions efficiently.
+- **Timer:** Enhance your productivity with a built-in timer.
+Choose between a stopwatch or a timer with customisable intervals.
 - **Background Music Player:** Enjoy background music while you study with the integrated music player.

 ### Local Storage